brianekummer/autohotkey-older/Read Me.md

         - VS Code - IF this is the editor I'm going to use ~$^s                VS Code (AHK)    After save AHK file, reload current script
     - Standardize video keys for youtube and udemyI
-    - Grammarly?
-I coded it before, so should look into if it still works.
-Not sure how much I'd use Grammarly, but if it's EASY, I'd use it more
     - ✦ numpadsub         Windows (AHK)       TEMP - price checks
     - ✦ space             Windows (AHK)       Toggle dark mode for active application